jboy/nim-pymod/README.md

         Greet the specified audience with a familiar greeting.

         The string returned will be a greeting directed specifically at that audience.

+There is additional example code in the `tests` directory.

 Docstrings
 ----------